wschaf/wschaf/README.md

 - 💻 I've worked as a system administrator in 10+ countries.
 - 🎓 I have 2 semesters left on my B.S. in Computer Science at [Old Dominion University](https://catalog.odu.edu/undergraduate/collegeofsciences/computerscience/computersc-bscs-fouryearplan/).
 - 🎓 I've also completed an interdisciplinary minor in [Cybersecurity](https://catalog.odu.edu/undergraduate/schoolofcybersecurity/#cybersecurityinterdisciplinaryminortext).
-- ☕ I live and work in the Washington, D.C.
-Metro / Northern Virginia area.
+- ☕ I live and work in the Washington, D.C. / Maryland / Virginia area.

 <br />